Beep…beep …

 The need for relevant content is ubiquitous for customer engagement, relationships, cross-selling, upselling, or business tactics.
 Using catchall resources hoping it will do the job for you is like expecting a GTIN barcode to do marketing.

-QR Codes with GS1 Digital links are dynamic—both the QR Code and the link itself.
+GS1 QR Codes are dynamic.
 If you create a dynamic QR Code, you can update the digital link on the backend anytime.
 If you need to tweak the GS1 Digital Link to incorporate a different product key in the syntax, you can do that easily without affecting the printed QR Codes.

 10. Deliver sustainable practices